 Generally, it takes about a month to prepare for each part of the enrolled agent exam (between 3-4 months total).
 Of course, the length of your journey to become an enrolled agent depends on your prior tax experience.
 We have seen students with a lot of experience and some inexperienced students who applied themselves complete the process much faster.

-The IRS allows 2 years from the completion of your first exam to pass all three.
-Once you pass all of the exams, you need to complete an online application to apply for enrollment to practice before the IRS.
+The IRS allows 3 years from the date you pass your first part to pass all three parts.
+Once you pass all three parts of the exam, you need to complete an online application to apply for enrollment to practice before the IRS.
 Just type “form 23” in the search box on pay.gov to find it.
 You should receive your enrollment card in about 60 days from the date of your application.

 Most people assume that once they leave school they are also closing the door on taking stressful exams.
 In a world where change is the only constant, learning and assessment are an ever present part of professional life, so nothing could be further from the truth!
 Some assessments can be as simple as a small quiz at the end of a continuing education course.
-Expert level credentials such as the Enrolled Agent require you successfully pass three high stakes exams within 24 months.
+Expert level credentials such as the Enrolled Agent require you to successfully pass a 3-part high stakes exam within 36 months.

-Below are some time-tested tips you can leverage to increase your chances of passing all three of your Special Enrollment Exams (SEE’s) the first time.
+Below are some time-tested tips you can leverage to increase your chances of passing all three parts of the Special Enrollment Exam (SEE) the first time.

 The EA Exam, officially known as the Special Enrollment Examination (SEE), is a three-part exam administered by Prometric on behalf of the Internal Revenue Service.
 Each part is taken as a separate 100 multiple choice question exam and you will have 3.5 hours to answer all questions for that part.